How Did You Go From Teaching To Writing?

 Here are the 34 talent themes in the context of leadership:

-After I read the book, I took the test, and discovered my five strongest talents which frankly surprised me – especially intellection.
-(I didn’t realize how much my curiosity to learn new things motivated me.)
-Looking at my strengths helped me to admit I really wanted to be a writer.
-(Plus, it’s such a lucrative and easy career – haha.)
+After I read the book, I took the test and discovered my five strongest talents which frankly surprised me such as “intellection”.
+(I didn’t realize how much my curiosity to learn new things motivated me!)
+Looking at my strengths helped me to discover that I really wanted to be a writer.

 Make and Implement an Action Plan